vfarcic/devops26/manuscript/15-advanced-pipelines.md

     --watch
 ```

-After the unit tests are executed we should see the `Code Coverage` step of the `build` stage/lifecycle change the status to `succeeded`.
+After the unit tests are executed, we should see the `Code Coverage` step of the `build` stage/lifecycle change the status to `succeeded`.

 Feel free to cancel the watcher by pressing *ctrl+c*.